-Taliban say 13 killed in explosion at Kabul airport
+Dozens feared dead in Kabul airport explosions

 The Taliban condemned the attack, saying it occurred in an area controlled by US forces.
 Spokesman Zabihullah Mujahid said his group “strongly condemned” it, and was paying close attention to security.

-The militant group, who have been trying to control the mass of people at the airport gates, have pledged not to attack Western forces during the evacuation, but insist the foreign troops must be out by America’s self-imposed deadline of Tuesday.
+The militant group, which has been trying to control the mass of people at the airport gates, has pledged not to attack Western forces during the evacuation, but insists the foreign troops must be out by America’s self-imposed deadline of Tuesday.

-An emergency hospital in Kabul counted around 60 wounded people so far, and the US military was reported to be “bracing itself for more attacks”.
+An emergency hospital in Kabul counted at least 60 wounded people, and the US military was reported to be “bracing itself for more attacks”.

-US Pentagon spokesman John Kirby said the first explosion was at Abbey Gate, and the second at or near the Baron Hotel, a short distance away.
+US Pentagon spokesman John Kirby said the first explosion was at Abbey Gate, and the second was at the Baron hotel, where the UK has been processing Britons and Afghans eligible for evacuation after the Taliban seized control of the country.

 The US embassy in Kabul warned anyone at the Abbey Gate, East Gate or North Gate to leave immediately.